quantenschaum/ctplot/README.md

 Set `processes` to the number of plot creating processes that are allowed to run in parallel (number of cores).

 ### run as cgi-script
-To run ctplot as simple CGI script (bad performance!), rename `ctplot.wsgi` to `ctplot.py` (or what ever you prefer), put it into your server tree and register it with a CGI handler. (see http://httpd.apache.org/docs/current/mod/mod_cgi.html)
+To run ctplot as simple CGI script with [mod_wsgi](http://httpd.apache.org/docs/current/mod/mod_cgi.html), rename `ctplot.wsgi` to `ctplot.py` (or what ever you prefer), put it into your server tree and register it with a CGI handler.

 ### run as stand alone app
 Run `ctserver` (needs tornado) to run ctplot as standalone webserver, then open http://localhost:8080.